 Logan hummed softly, vaguely remembering the lesson.

 He had quickly shown a talent for the more complicated aspects of close combat and had become somewhat of a prodigy student of Mitchell.
-It had been a great honour, considering just how good she was.
+It had been a great honour, considering just how accomplished and experienced the veteran turned instructor was.
 Being allowed to help train the younger recruits had helped a lot against the bullying he had to endure because of the rumours about his sexual orientation.
 They had actually stopped circulating after that, as if a man good at combat could not be gay as well.
 How illogical.

 He did not remember Roman though, since he had helped out in that particular course only briefly.
 Why had he never mentioned anything?
-Curiously, Logan waited to see where Roman’s story was going.
+Curiously, Logan waited to see where the story was going.

 He stayed silent, waiting.
 Finally, Roman turned to him and announced very seriously and earnestly: